lightblue-platform/lightblue-dockerfiles/README.md

 ```
 terraform apply -var 'lightblue_version=2.7.0'
 ```
 By default, latest version is taken.
 See Docker Hub for a list of all available [lightblue versions](https://hub.docker.com/r/lightblue/lightblue/tags/).
+For 1.x versions you'll need to use 1.x branch of this repository.

 Once started, you will have following services available: